 - Wooden floors etc.

-Softwood plywood is manufactured from various species from softwoods such as Douglas fir, eastern white pine, hem fir, ponderosa pine, redwood, spruce, pine fir, etc. This plywood is used for construction and industrial purposes.
+Softwood plywood is manufactured from various species of softwoods such as Douglas fir, eastern white pine, hem fir, ponderosa pine, redwood, spruce, pine fir, etc. This plywood is used for construction and industrial purposes.
 Unlike its name, softwood plywood is strong and durable.

 Softwood plywood is normally available in the dimension of 4 feet x 8 feet and the thickness of plies used to manufacture softwood plywood varies from 1.4 mm to 4.3 mm respectively.